mixpanel/docs/pages/docs/features/advanced.md

     ![/12828869626644](/12828869626644.png)

 2. Choose to bucket segments, by opening the custom buckets model and click Apply
-    - For each segment, choose the operator “is” and select one or more values
+    - For each segment, choose the operator "is" and select one or more values
-    - “Rest of the World” is auto generated as **remaining values**
+    - "Rest of the World" is auto generated as **remaining values**
     - To note — if two segments have the same value, the first segment will consider the value.
 Custom buckets are non-overlapping and sum up to 100% by definition

 ![/14342715436052](/14342715436052.png)